igrigorik/videospeed/README.md

 * **s** - will lower playback speed.
 * **d** - will accelerate playback speed.

-Also, a few tips for enabling / forcing HTML5 video:
+Note that you can customize these shortcuts in the extension settings page.
+Also, a few tips for enabling and forcing HTML5 video:

  * YouTube: make sure you [enable the HTML5 opt-in experiment](http://www.youtube.com/html5).
- * Udemy: account settings > preferences > HTML5 player ([instructions](http://support.udemy.com/knowledgebase/articles/198167-how-do-i-change-my-video-player-settings-)).
- * If you're adventerous, try disabling the Flash plugin in Chrome: chrome://plugins/
+ * If you're adventurous, try disabling the Flash plugin in Chrome in chrome://plugins/

 ### Wishlist

 * Make it not suck with Vimeo content: "s" shortcut and button clicks
-* Some YouTube videos still fallback to flash: force iOS user-agent to force HTML5?
-* Add plumbing for configurable shortcuts?
 * Your awesome feature here...